rrrene/inch/README.md

   * --no-private
   * --[no-]api API
-* Generalize filter options for visible code objects (adapt from YARD::CLI::Yardoc)
+* Generalize filter options for visible code objects (maybe adapt from YARD::CLI::Yardoc)
 * Update `inch show` to display natural language descriptions of the detected roles.
 Maybe provide current version of show as `inch inspect`
 * Add support for multiple method signatures for methods (realized via the @overload tag in YARD)
 * Add some kind of "pedantic" mode that suggests even "okay" looking objects if they don't meet all the criteria
+* Refactor some of the messy CLI::Output classes

 ## License

 Inch is released under the MIT License.
 See the LICENSE file for further details.

-For YARD's licensing, see https://github.com/lsegal/yard
+For YARD's licensing, see YARD's README under http://yardoc.org/